Santa Fe, Mexico City

 |Santa Fe, Mexico City|

 Location in southwestern Mexico City

 Santa Fe is one of Mexico City's major business districts, located in the west part of the city in the delegaciones (boroughs) of Cuajimalpa and Álvaro Obregón.
-Paseo de la Reforma and Constituyentes are the primary means of access to the district from the central part of the city.
-Santa Fe consists mainly of highrise buildings surrounding a large shopping mall, which is currently the largest mall in Latin America (Centro Comercial Santa Fe).
+The Paseo de la Reforma avenue and Constituyentes metro station are the primary means of access to the district from the central part of Mexico City.
+Santa Fe consists mainly of highrise buildings surrounding a large shopping mall, Centro Santa Fe, which is currently the largest mall in Latin America.
 The district also includes a residential area and three college campuses, among other facilities.
-The Toluca–Mexico City commuter rail. expected to open in 2018 will also improve mobility and development in the district.
+The Toluca–Mexico City commuter rail, due to open in 2018, will also improve mobility and development in the district.

 - 1 History

 - 2 Santa Fe Trust

 - 8 Today

 - 10 See also

 - 12 References

 The current area of Santa Fe took its name from Santa Fé de México, the 16th century Pueblo Hospital of Santa Fe, founded by Vasco de Quiroga in 1532.
 The ruins of the hospital still exist in the area.